W Wailes Wailes and Strang

 J F Woodward

 For details of relevant work by John Francis Woodward of Hastings, see Stevens Partnership.

-William Woodward (1846-1927) was a London architect, who was a pupil of Arthur Cates (1829-1901) in whose office he then worked until 1891.
-He designed a block of flats on the Portland estate in St Marylebone (1910) and was also employed by the Crown Estates, designing commercial and public buildings, including blocks in the newly rebuilt Regent Street and Piccadilly.
-He also worked on the interiors of R N Shaw‘s Piccadilly Hotel in that area.
-In 1910-11 he was Mayor of Hampstead, where he lived, and was in addition interested in ancient monuments.
-In 1908 he was in partnership with his son Charles Woodward (born1877/78) when they designed a building in St James’s Street..
+William Woodward (1846-1927) was a London architect, who was a pupil of Arthur Cates (1829-1901), before working in his office until 1891.
+He designed a block of flats on the Portland estate in St Marylebone (1910) and was also employed by the Crown Estates, designing commercial and public buildings, including several blocks in the newly rebuilt Regent Street and Piccadilly.
+He also worked on the interiors of R N Shaw‘s Piccadilly Hotel in the same area.
+In 1910-11 he was Mayor of Hampstead, where he lived, and in addition took an interest in ancient monuments.
+In 1908 he was in partnership with his son Charles Woodward (born 1877/78) when they designed a building in St James’s Street.

 Lit: BAL Biog file

 Restored: Seaford (1895)

 Henry Woodyer (1816-96) was the son of a prosperous Guildford apothecary, who could afford to have his son educated at Eton.
 He was an associate and possibly pupil of W Butterfield and practised in Guildford before moving to a rural retreat not far away at Grafham, Surrey, where he also had his office in an adjacent building.
 His practice extended over the South and the Midlands so it is unsurprising that he was active in Sussex, close by.
 His restorations could be heavy-handed, but he had a compensating gift for the picturesque.
 His own churches reveal an eye for detail and great care over fittings.